samchat5/ood-ime/CodeReview.md

 the `filepath` argument.
 The model only supports one image at a time, so all images are loading using `load`, so the `filepath` argument is superfluous, and the `image-name` arguments are not considered or used by the controller.

+Another minor design issue we noticed is that the program creates a `res/temp.png` file that contains the current image with the applied operations.
+To save, the program essentially copies the `res/test.png` file to the new specified filepath.
+This solution isn't necessarily portable, since it requires a `res` folder, and leads to some (very) slight performance loss.

 In general, the testing was a bit of a mess.
 They seemed completely different from what was actually implemented, (i.e. the controller commands being quite different from what you'd expect from the